Connaught Armoury

-The Connaught Armoury is a former Canadian armoury located at 10310 85 Avenue in Edmonton, Alberta, Canada.
-This building was built in 1911–12 in what was then the City of Strathcona at a cost of $35,000.
+The Connaught Armoury is a former armoury at 10310 85 Avenue in Edmonton, Alberta, Canada.
+This building was built in 1911–1912 in what was then the City of Strathcona at a cost of $35,000.
 The early twentieth century, two-storey, rectangular brick building is the oldest armoury in Alberta.

 Facilities

-In addition to a main floor drill hall, it incorporated storerooms for arms, saddles and uniforms; offices and a caretaker's apartment.
+In addition to a main-floor drill hall, it incorporated storerooms for arms, saddles and uniforms; offices and a caretaker's apartment.
 In the basement, the drill hall had a rifle range and bowling alley.

 History

-The Edmonton Historical Board Plaque states:" Edmonton is home to several armoury buildings, reflecting the importance of the armed forces in our city's history.
-The Connaught Armoury was built in what was then the City of Strathcona in 1911-12.
+The Edmonton Historical Board Plaque states: "Edmonton is home to several armoury buildings, reflecting the importance of the armed forces in our city's history.
+The Connaught Armoury was built in what was then the City of Strathcona in 1911–12.
 It was named for Prince Arthur, Duke of Connaught and Strathearn, the third son of Queen Victoria and Canada's Governor-General from 1911 to 1916."

 The armoury was built to house the B Squadron of the 19th Alberta Dragoons.
-The 19th Alberta Dragoons was a cavalry, and later armoured regiment which served during the First World War and in the Second World War.
+The 19th Alberta Dragoons was a cavalry and later armoured regiment which served during the First World War and in the Second World War.
 After the Second World War, it became the 19th Alberta Armoured Car Regiment.
-When the Dragoons were removed from the Order of Battle in 1964–5, the City of Edmonton acquired the armoury from the federal government.
+When the Dragoons were reduced to nil strength and placed on the Supplementary Order of Battle in February 1965, the City of Edmonton acquired the armoury from the federal government.

 Legacy

 The building was vacant for 14 years.
-The building has been leased out to various restaurants over the years, but they did not succeed.
+The building has been leased to various restaurants over the years, but they did not succeed.
 The Strathcona Legion Branch 150 requested the use of the armoury after the building they were occupying became too expensive to continue using.
-However, Edmonton City Council decided to use the building as a drop-in centre for the Youth Emergency Shelter Society.
+However, City Council decided to use the building as a drop-in centre for the Youth Emergency Shelter Society.
+The building has been vacant since May 2024, and the City of Edmonton listed it for sale in July 2025.